 IAHR task force on Strengthening Diversity and Gender Equity

-About 23 per cent of IAHR members are women.
-However, their geographical distribution is quite uneven: Latin America is the region with the highest proportion of women members (27 per cent), whereas women from the Middle East and Africa are the least represented (15 per cent and 11 per cent respectively).
-In younger generations, gender distribution is more balanced (67 per cent are men and 33 per cent are women), but in recent years there has been very little increase in the number of women members.
-IAHR wants to change this to further strengthen the association’s potential and leadership position.
+In particular, IAHR wants to encourage the participation of women in engineering and a balanced membership is one of its strategic priorities, with the aim of having more women participate in the technical committees, divisions, and boards of the IAHR.
+Approximately 23 per cent of the members of the IAHR are women.
+However, its geographical distribution is quite unequal: Latin America is the region with the highest proportion of affiliated women (27 per cent), while women from the Middle East and Africa are the least represented (15 per cent and 11 per cent respectively).
+In the younger generations, the gender distribution is more balanced (67 per cent are men and 33 per cent are women), but in recent years there has been very little increase in the number of women affiliated.
+IAHR wants to change this to further strengthen the potential and leadership position of the association.

 Task force members

 IAHR is aware that gender diversity often remains a struggle.
 This is why IAHR endeavours to identify women leaders, help develop the skills of young women members and recognise their contributions.
 We invite you, women, to become part of the IAHR community and help increase the visibility and representativity of women engineers!

 Interviews with IAHR women

 “We currently have about 25 per cent women in the association.
 So, within the next five years in IAHR, we can and want to reach the number of 30 per cent women that work in the engineering sciences on the whole.
 But this should also be reflected in the leadership teams…” Gender equity within IAHR is one of the main concerns of Silke Wieprecht, vice-president of IAHR and chair of the task force.